top of page

 When you trade momentum, you buy what is rising.
 When trading mean reversion, you buy what is falling because you believe it has fallen too far.

-Most mean reversion tactics are ineffective for small accounts.
+This is my opinion but, most mean reversion tactics are ineffective for small accounts.

-These are transactions that produce reasonably constant little profits while exposing you to large losses and risks.
+👉 These are transactions that produce reasonably constant little profits while exposing you to large losses and risks.

 As a result, they are much better handled by traders with substantial accounts who can readily sustain some large losses without disrupting their approach.